From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Communication overhead: more time coordinating than building

-Need a leadership layer.
+You need a leadership layer.
 But building a second layer feels risky.
 The team is uncomfortable with hierarchy.
 “We’re small, we don’t need middle management.”

-Wrong.
+That’s the wrong approach.
 At $88K with twelve people, you’re not small.
 You’re mid-sized without mid-level leadership.
 That’s the problem.

 Here’s the complete 10-week leadership layer protocol.